Turvo

 Turvo is a municipality in the state of Santa Catarina in the South region of Brazil.
 Its main economic activity is Agriculture.
 Known as the "capital of agricultural mechanization and rice."

+Climate

+Turvo is classified as Humid subtropical climate (Köppen climate classification: Cfa).

 List of mayors

 Since his emancipation from the municipality of Araranguá in 1949, Turvo has successively been directed by: